ajayarl2182/Ingress-controller-final/cover.md

 You must have an Ingress controller to satisfy an Ingress.
 Only creating an Ingress resource has no effect.
 You may need to deploy an Ingress controller such as ingress-nginx.
 You can choose from a number of Ingress controllers.
 Ideally, all Ingress controllers should fit the reference specification.
 In reality, the various Ingress controllers operate slightly differently.

+As with all other Kubernetes resources, an Ingress needs apiVersion, kind, and metadata fields.
+The name of an Ingress object must be a valid DNS subdomain name.
+For general information about working with config files, see deploying applications, configuring containers, managing resources.
+Ingress frequently uses annotations to configure some options depending on the Ingress controller, an example of which is the rewrite-target annotation.
+Different Ingress controller support different annotations.
+Review the documentation for your choice of Ingress controller to learn which annotations are supported.

+The Ingress spec has all the information needed to configure a load balancer or proxy server.
+Most importantly, it contains a list of rules matched against all incoming requests.
+Ingress resource only supports rules for directing HTTP(S) traffic.

 **What you will learn in this course**